ichard26/ichard26/README.md

 Hello!
 I’m Richard.
 I go by `ichard26` on the internet.
 My pronouns are he/they.

 I’m a hobby Python developer and OSS contributor.
-Over the years, I've contributed to several projects:
+Over the years, I've served on the core team for several projects:

 - **[pip]**: the Python package installer
 - **[mypyc]**: a Python-to-C transcompiler for typed code, built on top of mypy